Mutual Fund Lumpsum Returns & Growth Calculator

 How to use the Mutual Fund Lumpsum Calculator?

 Scripbox mutual fund lumpsum calculator is available on our website.
-Calculate the return on investment via periodic SIP or lumpsum in mutual funds
+Calculate the return on investment via periodic Systematic Investment Plan or lump sum in mutual funds

 Follow the below-listed steps to get the maturity amount and estimated earnings